 But, the question is, where should you start?

 Should your small business begin cold phoning potential customers?
 Or would it be preferable to try to break into the Clubhouse scene?
+Perhaps you can use SEO content writing to your advantage.
 How about podcasting?
 Oh, and video is currently king on the internet—why not establish your own YouTube channel?